syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/error-bar-chart.md

 documentation: ug
 ---

-# Error bar Chart in Flutter Cartesian Charts (SfCartesianChart)
+# Error bar chart in Flutter Cartesian Charts (SfCartesianChart)

 Error bars are graphical representations of the variability of data and used on graphs to indicate the error or uncertainty in a reported measurement.